igormironchik/args-parser/README.md

     If you need only simple arguments in style `--do-it <value>` then possibly you will find another library more useful for you, but who knows...

+# Changelog

+ * 6.0.0.0

+    In this version was removed `ArgAsCommand` class, and was added fully-featured support for sub-commands, that can be created with `Command` class, i.e.
+    `Command` can has `Command` as child.
+So it's possible to create such cli as `git submodule update --init --recursive`.

 # Example

 First of all you must know that practically all classes of the Args throws exceptions on errors